electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 ### Working With impCentral

 1. Open your web browser and log in to the [impCentral](https://impcentral.electricimp.com/login).
+Note: If you created your Electric Imp account on Azure, use [impCentral Azure](https://impcentral-azure.electricimp.com/login)
 2. Click the **+ Create New Product** button to create a new Electric Imp application.
 3. In the pop-up panel, name your **Product** and **Development Device Group** and click **Create**.
 A code editor will automatically open.
 4. Next you will need to assign your device to the Device Group you just created.
 In the bottom section of the code editor click the **Assign devices** button.